ejolly/svelteturk/docs/import-export.md

 ## Import

 Currently, the only way to manually add data to SvelteTurk's database is to replace the files in `svelteturk/db`.
-SvelteTurk uses [NeDb](https://github.com/louischatriot/nedb) for its database and has 4 distinct files:
+SvelteTurk uses [NeDb](https://github.com/louischatriot/nedb) for its database and because it stores data separately for [sandbox or live mode](modes.md), it has has 8 distinct files:

 - `assts.db`
 - `hits.db`
 - `workers.db`
 - `hitTemplates.db`
+- `assts_sandbox.db`
+- `hits_sandbox.db`
+- `workers_sandbox.db`
+- `hitTemplates_sandbox.db`

 You can replace these files with equivalent ones from another computer on which you have SvelteTurk running, to use that database instead.